 Axioms and postulates are assumptions.
 Calculus and complex numbers can be developed without them.
 Without at least a single axiom or postulate, infinity cannot be mathematically established.
-If there are desirable results that depend on axioms, first knowing at least one way to develop math without axioms is an aid to the development of an individual's mathematical reasoning.
+Knowing at least one way to develop math without assumptions is an aid to the development of an individual's mathematical reasoning.

 In this development, the root source of mathematical meanings is the common language.
 Our languages describe the most basic features of the world.
-Every human language includes many words that form and represent the foundation of math.
-The meanings of the most basic of these words are learned through repeated exposure associating them with the context in which they are used.
+Every human language includes many words that form the foundation of math.
+The meanings of the most basic of these words are learned through repeated exposure, associating them with the context in which they are used.
 Please contemplate the following sentence:

 A pair of things is a single thing together with another single thing.